University of the West of England: University status

-The institution gained university status and its present name as a result of the Further and Higher Education Act, 1992.
-The Avon and Gloucestershire College of Health, which is now Glenside Campus, and the Bath and Swindon College of Health Studies joined in January 1996.
-Hartpury campus joined in 1997.
+Bristol Polytechnic gained university status and its present name as a result of the Further and Higher Education Act 1992.
+In 1997, Hartpury College became an associated faculty of the university.
 The university was a lead academic sponsor of Bristol Technology and Engineering Academy, a new university technical college, until its closure in 2022.

-Rebrand

-In spring 2016, UWE Bristol launched a rebranding campaign as part of its Strategy 2020, unveiling a refreshed visual identity that included a new logo.

 Campuses

 Frenchay (north), Glenside & St Matthias (east) and Bower Ashton (south).
 Right: Bristol within England.